-Each year the festival offers a broad programme of events, embracing music, theatre, talks, comedy, film, literature, dance, art, photography and more.
-OFA celebrates Oxford’s diverse communities, and offers something for everyone irrespective of age, background or artistic experience.
-It is a testament to the success of the Festival that it attracts nationally and internationally renowned artists and performers, and acts as an incubator for new works and arts-based initiatives.
+OFA celebrates Oxford’s diverse communities, irrespective of age, background or artistic experience.
+It regularly involves local communities in performances and incubates new works and Oxford’s arts-based initiatives.
+Equally, it is a testament to the success of the Festival that it attracts nationally and internationally renowned artists and performers to the city.

-OFA 2022 made the most of being able to perform live again, celebrating at the Oxford Playhouse with the world premiere of Bob Chilcott’s spectacular musical Birdland, and Leave it to Puck, both MCS new commissions.
+The festival turned digital during the pandemic years of 2020 and 2021 and the performances from this time can still be enjoyed on the OFA YouTube Channel and on the OFA website.
+In 2022, it made the most of being able to perform live again, celebrating at the Oxford Playhouse with the world premiere of Bob Chilcott’s spectacular musical Birdland, and Leave it to Puck, both MCS new commissions.

 Like our rich, diverse, multicultural and fascinating city, the Arts are for everyone and I hope to keep growing the festival’s commitments to widen participation and embrace new challenges.